People

 Huma Asghar

-Huma is a first year Master’s student, studying Biomedical Physics at Ryerson University.
+Huma is a first year Master’s student, studying Biomedical Physics.
 Her research is focused on developing new methods to find spatial correlation between pulmonary vessels and the airway tree in patients affected with COPD.
 Besides her research and teaching assistant goals, Huma is interested in watching historical movies, and cooking.

 Undergraduate Students